QuickTapSurvey/api-samples/README.md

 python api.py
 ```
 # Java
 The Java sample code and helper classes are contained in the format of an Eclipse project.
+Import the Java folder as a project in Eclipse and then use a run configuration to run it from within Eclipse.
 It uses Gson for JSON encoding and decoding.
 It also uses log4j as a logging too.
 These two libraries (JARs) are included in the project.

 Keywords: ipad survey app tablet phone data collection lead capture acquisition retrieval audit evaluation customer satisfaction feedback form